Code and test Azure Functions locally

 |Maven (various)||Java||Integrates with Core Tools to enable development of Java functions.
 Version 2.x supports development on Linux, MacOS, and Windows.
 To learn more, see Create your first function with Java and Maven.
 Also supports development using Eclipse and IntelliJ IDEA|

 Do not mix local development with portal development in the same function app.
 When you create and publish functions from a local project, you should not try to maintain or modify project code in the portal.

 Each of these local development environments lets you create function app projects and use predefined Functions templates to create new functions.
 Each uses the Core Tools so that you can test and debug your functions against the real Functions runtime on your own machine just as you would any other app.
 You can also publish your function app project from any of these environments to Azure.

 - To learn more about local development of compiled C# functions using Visual Studio 2019, see Develop Azure Functions using Visual Studio.

-- To learn more about local development of functions using VS Code on a Mac, Linux, or Windows computer, see the VS Code documentation for Azure Functions.
+- To learn more about local development of functions using VS Code on a Mac, Linux, or Windows computer, see Deploy Azure Functions from VS Code.

 - To learn more about developing functions from the command prompt or terminal, see Work with Azure Functions Core Tools.